SeymenNW/SW25-Deep-Learning-Exam-Project/README.md

 The repository is only created for the purpose of an exam in Deep Learning in the Bachelor of Software Development @ UCL Odense, Denmark.

+## Structure for Project Tasks
+Each project task has a unique name.
+The following naming convention has been used (I made it up):

+`TaskNums_TaskDescriptiveName`

+An example: 1-2_data-exploration.ipynb

 ## Datasets used:

 1. **Breast Cancer Dataset**